USA Ambassador Profile

 He has lectured on agricultural or historical topics across the United States and in Mexico, Germany, Hungary, Canada, Chile, New Zealand and the Ukraine.
 In 2010, Kee served as President of the National Association of State Departments of Agriculture, which includes all 50 states and four territories.
 During his University career and as Secretary, Kee continues to be instrumental in attracting major food processors to Delaware, creating jobs and opportunities for Delaware producers.
 As Secretary, he also created the Delaware Young Farmer’s Program, enabling beginning farmers to acquire their first farm.
 Ed resides on a farm.

-Her professional background also includes marketing and communications efforts for Farm Journal Media, the U.S. Holstein Association, the School District of Philadelphia, and American Mushroom Institute.
-Active with the Nuffield program since 2010 when she helped coordinate the Contemporary Scholars Conference hosted in the United States, Jean served as a delegate in 2012 and helped facilitate CSCs from 2013 through 2017.
+Her professional background includes marketing and communications efforts for Farm Journal Media, the U.S. Holstein Association, the School District of Philadelphia, and American Mushroom Institute.
+In addition she was director of communications for the Pennsylvania Department of Agriculture.
+Active with the Nuffield program since 2010 when she helped coordinate the Contemporary Scholars Conference (CSC) hosted in the United States, Jean served as a delegate in 2012 and helped facilitate CSCs from 2013 through 2017.
+In addition, Jean is an alum of the Pennsylvania Rural Leadership Program.

 Click here for more information about Nuffield in the USA